molikto/mlang/NOTES/19-03-21 SEMANTICS.md

         * **[it is possible to have non-strict but positive ones?](http://vilhelms.github.io/posts/why-must-inductive-types-be-strictly-positive/), also mentioned in 3.2 in "Inductively defined types" by Coquand**
     * **how/in what sense does they reduce to sum-of records? even because there is indexes?**
     * there is a notion of "generalized" and "strict" inductive familes, and usually we are talking about the generalized one (see paper "Indexed Induction-Recursion")
+        * **semantics**
         * the Martin-Löf identity type is a gif, but not a rif
         * can we give a alternative form of generalized inductive type where the equality is definitional and expressed by constraints? this is however not possible, because the index can be type that don't allow pattern matching. actually this has been considered before [like here](https://lists.chalmers.se/pipermail/agda/2008/000420.html)
-            * **how important is it to have this generalized index?? what incovenience will we get?** because it seems people say the coinductive case is natural with restricted
+            * how important is it to have this generalized index?? what incovenience will we get? see discuession [here](https://wiki.portal.chalmers.se/agda/pmwiki.php?n=Main.InductiveFamilies). it seems at least essential to [tt in tt](https://github.com/mr-ohman/logrel-mltt/blob/86a0e7c509fd0e8ea3c68b16983627d92006a105/Definition/Conversion.agda)
     * the idea of recursive-inductive definition is to define function `T: U => D` and inductive type `U[T]` and only allow `T` occurs in `U` of the form `T(...)`, i.e. application
         * this is rejected as "non-positive" in Agda
           ```